Aimyon: Artistry

 Her musical influences include Spitz, Shōgo Hamada, Takuro Yoshida, Eigo Kawashima, Yutaka Ozaki, Flipper's Guitar, Kenji Ozawa, and Ken Hirai among others.
 She looks up to male singer-songwriters who choose words with opposite sensibility, emphasize lyrics rather than melodies, and prefers artists who are good at metaphorical expressions.
 She especially likes folk songs.
 Her first musical goals were similar to those of Kenji Ozawa and Flipper's Guitar.

 Aimyon likes how men are desperate for the women they like, and she admires them, so she creates many songs from a male perspective.

-She said that after watching the movie Crayon Shin-chan: Fierceness That Invites Storm!
+She said that after watching the film Crayon Shin-chan: Fierceness That Invites Storm!
 The Adult Empire Strikes Back she was drawn to Tower of the Sun, Tarō Okamoto, Takuro Yoshida, and Betsy & Chris.
 Later, she sympathized with Tarō Okamoto's view of life and made it her goal to sing under the Tower of the Sun.

 Aimyon has stated that she has not yet decided on her musicality, what genre her music belongs to, or what kind of music she wants to do.
 Song production and arrangers expand the image based on lyrics written by Aimyon and the demo song played with guitar.
 She said that her own music consists of only her guitar and voice, and it would be best if people thought that she played and sang the best, so that is her strength as a singer-songwriter.

-Evaluation
+Legacy

 Tomonori Shiba says that "Aimyon is the 'J.GIRL' who inherited Shogo Hamada at the end of the Heisei era, and the legitimate successor of Misu-Chiru and Spitz who has finally appeared."
 Aimyon has also said that she was the first star to emerge from a streaming service.

 Voice actor Wasabi Mizuta has professed to being a fan, and Aimyon has also been spoken highly of by Yurano Ochi of Atarashii Gakko!.
 Additionally, bassist OKP-STAR, formerly of Aqua Timez, professed to be a big fan, and has been attending live performances.